Skip to Content

 Menstrual cycle length varies among women, and yours could surprisingly be longer or shorter than 28 days.

+In adults, it is common and still normal to have your monthly periods roughly every 21 – 35 days.
 Therefore, it’s important you determine what is normal for you.
-This is because, if you don’t, you will continue having a negative test result.
+This is because, if you don’t, you may keep testing on the wrong days and continue having a negative test result.

 One easy way to determine your fertile period is through a menstrual cycle chart.
 You simply record the first day of your menstrual period for a long period of time (usually 6 months).